Helicopter: Early development

 In the early 1920s, Argentine Raúl Pateras-Pescara de Castelluccio, while working in Europe, demonstrated one of the first successful applications of cyclic pitch.
 Coaxial, contra-rotating, biplane rotors could be warped to cyclically increase and decrease the lift they produced.
 The rotor hub could also be tilted forward a few degrees, allowing the aircraft to move forward without a separate propeller to push or pull it.
 Pateras-Pescara was also able to demonstrate the principle of autorotation.
 By January 1924, Pescara's helicopter No. 1 was tested but was found to be underpowered and could not lift its own weight.
 His 2F fared better and set a record.
 The British government funded further research by Pescara which resulted in helicopter No. 3, powered by a 250 hp radial engine which could fly for up to ten minutes.

-In March 1923 Time magazine reported Thomas Edison sent Dr. George de Bothezat a congratulations for a successful helicopter test flight.
+In March 1923 Time magazine reported Thomas Edison sent George de Bothezat a congratulations for a successful helicopter test flight.
 Edison wrote, "So far as I know, you have produced the first successful helicopter."
 The helicopter was tested at McCook's Field and remained airborne for 2 minutes and 45 seconds at a height of 15 feet.